abhijithsnair1111/Power-BI-Production-Dashboard-Advanced/README.md

 All the visuals follows UI/UX princples, the provide all the neccessary details regarding all the components regarding the manufacturing process

+---

+## 🪛 Conclusion
+This project is a study on how to create an advanced Power BI dashboard with multiple pages and complex calculations.
+Following all the industry prctices for a modern and clean looking visuals while providing all the neccessary business insights with a cleean and easy to use interface.

+Thank You visting the Power BI Manufacturing Dashboard 📌

+---